RECRUITMENT AGENCIES: THE FACTS

-- Middle Ground Agencies - Again not focused on one industry typically accessed by the internet and in none high street locations.
+- Middle Ground Agencies - Again not focused on one industry.
+Typically accessed by the internet and not in high street locations.

-- Specialist Consultancies - This is where De Lacy Executive and its Growing Careers division is positioned.
-All our consultants have agricultural experience enabling us to pass on our specialist knowledge to candidates about the agricultural/rural business sector and to use it in selecting the right employers for you and the right candidates for the employer.
-We have vacancies all over the UK and abroad from graduate to senior level.
+- Specialist Consultancies - This is where De Lacy Executive is positioned.
+Our consultants are agricultural professionals enabling us to use our specialist knowledge to advise candidates about the sector and to use it in selecting the right employers for you (and the right candidates for the employer!).
+We have vacancies all over the UK and internationally, from graduate to senior level.

 Remember To Select The Agency/Consultancy CAREFULLY:

-- Do not allow yourself to be charged by a recruitment agency for finding you work - this is against the law.
+- It is illegal to charge a fee for providing work-finding services.
+Do not allow yourself to be charged by a recruitment agency for finding you work.

 - Will the company give you skilled guidance on your career options in the agricultural industry?